stephensong/AssemblyScript/lib/loader/README.md

     Creates a string in memory and returns its pointer.

-Note that the `create` method of array and string accessors requires an implementation of `malloc`, `free` etc. to be present and exported.
+Note that the `create` method of array and string accessors requires an implementation of `malloc`, `free` etc. to be present and either exported or imported.
 Also remember that memory is unmanaged here and that `free` must be called manually to clean up memory, just like in C. Once WebAssembly exposes the garbage collector natively, there will be other options as well.